Gaotianchen97/Academic-Literature-Recommendation-in-Large-scale-Citation-Networks/README.md

 | `target`      |     String   | The ID of the cited article (the article that is being cited). |

-## paper_info.csv
+## article_info.xlsx

-The file `paper_info.csv` contains detailed information about each article in the citation network.
+The file `article_info.xlsx` contains detailed information about each article in the citation network.
 It provides metadata such as article titles, publishers, abstracts, and publication year, which can be used to enrich the citation network analysis.
 This dataset contains 190,381 articles from 70 journals, covering statistics, econometrics, and computer science, spanning from 1981 to 2022.
 The `id` column in this file corresponds to the `source` and `target` columns in the `citation_network.csv` file.

 | Column Name | Data Type | Description |
 |-------------|-----------|-------------|